Meet San Francisco's Women Trailblazers

 Lillie Hitchcock Coit

 If her last name sounds familiar, it's because Lillie was the benefactor for the construction of San Francisco's Coit Tower.
 A true trailblazer, wearing masculine fashions such as trousers long before they were accepted women's wear, she kept herself close to the city's rough and tumble action.
 Becoming the "patron saint" of San Francisco firefighters, she made assisting and aiding the fire department a lifelong commitment.
-Take a tour of Coit Tower.

 The first female chef in the United States to receive 3 Michelin stars with her restaurant Atelier Crenn, Dominique Crenn has helped elevate the Bay Area's dining scene to one of the finest in the world.
 Her highly-acclaimed wine bar, Bar Crenn, also received its first Michelin star, making this chef's establishments some of the hottest in the city.
 Uncompromising in her vision, with poetic menus and conceptual flavor profiles, she is now recognized for her steadfast dedication to who she is as both chef and business leader.